Dynamics 365 vs. Sage 300: Migration Guide & Comparison

 | Patching & Updates | Manual patching, downtime required, IT resource-heavy | Automatic patching, zero downtime, Microsoft responsibility |

-| Security | Organization responsible for security controls, compliance audits | Microsoft manages security, compliant with SOC 2, ISO 27001, FedRAMP |
+| Security | Organization responsible for security controls, compliance audits | Microsoft manages security; Business Central holds ISO 27001 and other cloud certifications.
+FedRAMP authorization applies to the Dynamics 365 U.S. Government SKU, not the standard commercial service. |

 | Scalability | Scaling requires hardware investment and IT planning | Automatic scaling to user demand |